 The Flight School Pedigree: In this bracket, you will encounter airframes with 10,000 to 15,000+ hours of Total Time (TT).
 A high-time airframe usually means a rigorous maintenance history with 100-hour inspections performed like clockwork.

-The Inspection Mandate: Underwriters pay extra attention to compliance with “one-time” structural inspections—like the Cessna wing strut AD or seat rail ADs.
-If the logs are pristine, 12,000 hours TTAF isn’t a deal-breaker; it’s an opportunity if SMOH is in the right range.
+The Inspection Mandate: Underwriters pay extra attention to compliance with "one-time" structural inspections like the Cessna wing strut AD or seat rail ADs.
+If the logs are pristine, 12,000 hours TTAF isn't a deal-breaker; it's an opportunity if SMOH is in the right range.

-The Financial Profile: In 2026, a mid-time Cessna 150/152 commands $65,000 to $85,000.
-It is the most bulletproof investment in this bracket.
-It is the “Toyota Corolla” of the sky—a little tight on space, but reliable and perfectly liquid.
+In 2026, a mid-time Cessna 150/152 commands $65,000 to $85,000.
+It is the most bulletproof investment in this bracket the Toyota Corolla of the sky a little tight on space, but reliable and perfectly liquid.
+Any lender knows exactly what they are financing.

-If you are on a strict budget and want a modern-feeling cockpit, the Piper Tomahawk is the most undervalued trainer on the market—provided you have a mechanic who knows how to inspect that T-tail.
+If you are looking for the absolute safest place to park your money while building time, buy the Cessna 152.
+If you are on a strict budget and want a modern-feeling cockpit, the Piper Tomahawk is the most undervalued trainer on the market provided you have a mechanic who knows how to inspect that T-tail.

 With the final implementation of MOSAIC in mid-2026, the used Light Sport Aircraft (LSA) market has bifurcated into two distinct financial categories: "Legacy LSAs" and "MOSAIC-Ready Assets".
 You can now acquire a high-tech, carbon-fiber aircraft with modern avionics and a parachute for the price of a forty-year-old Cessna, all while benefiting from the lowest direct operating costs (DOC) in the sky.

-The Eligibility Arbitrage: Many existing Special-LSA (S-LSA) aircraft—like the Sling 2 or Flight Design CTLS—were originally over-engineered and then “paper-derated” to fit the old 1,320-lb limit.
+The Eligibility Arbitrage: Many existing Special-LSA (S-LSA) aircraft like the Sling 2 or Flight Design CTLS were originally over-engineered and then "paper-derated" to fit the old 1,320-lb limit.
 Under MOSAIC, manufacturers are issuing revised POHs that increase the gross weight of these used aircraft by 150 to 300 lbs.

 The Financial Impact: At FLYING Finance, we are seeing used values for these "upgradable" airframes rise by 10% to 15% overnight.